cern-cta/CTA/cmdline/cta-admin.1cta.md

 virtualorganization (vo)

 :   Add, change, remove or list the Virtual Organizations (VOs).
-Each VO corresponds to an entity
+A VO corresponds to an entity whose
-    whose data transfers should be managed independently of the others, for example an experimental collaboration.
+    data transfers and storage should be managed independently of the others, for example an experimental collaboration.

+    **\-\-vo** specifies the name of the virtual organization.
+It must be unique.

+    **\-\-writemaxdrives** specifies the maximum number of drives the virtual organization is allowed to use for writing.

+    **\-\-readmaxdrives** specifies the maximum number of drives the virtual organization is allowed to use for reading>

+    **\-\-maxfilesize** specifies the maximum file size for this virtual organization.
+Default is 0, which means no limit.

 # OPTIONS